 Labor and employment issues are top-of-mind for executives as they come to terms with the realities of our changed economy.
 Labor & Employment Law Perspectives is your online resource for information on evolving issues.

-Mr. Ward is admitted to practice before the United States Supreme Court, the Seventh, Ninth and D.C.
-Circuit Courts of Appeal, the Northern, Southern, Eastern and Central Districts of California, the Northern and Southern Districts of Illinois, and all state courts in California and Illinois.
+Dr. Perlman is admitted to practice in Florida, Michigan and before the United States Supreme Court, United States District Courts for the Eastern and Western Districts of Michigan, the Middle, Northern and Southern Districts of Florida, and the Sixth and Eleventh Circuit Courts of Appeals.